DariiaSira/PDT--FIIT/README3.md

 SELECT ST_Buffer(ST_Transform(geom, 5514), 20000) AS geom
 FROM bratislava_okres;

+-- Combine all parts of Bratislava (I–V) except "predmestie" -- I exclude everything with name ILIKE 'Bratislava%' except the “predmestie” area.
--- 3️⃣ Соберём все районы Bratislavy (кроме predmestie) CREATE OR REPLACE VIEW bratislava_casti AS
+CREATE OR REPLACE VIEW bratislava_casti AS
 SELECT ST_Union(way) AS geom
 FROM planet_osm_polygon
 WHERE name ILIKE 'Bratislava%'
-  AND name NOT ILIKE '%predmestie%'  -- predmestie оставляем AND admin_level = '9';
+  AND name NOT ILIKE '%predmestie%'
+  AND admin_level = '9';

--- 4️⃣ Вычитаем саму Братиславу и её mestské časti из буфера CREATE OR REPLACE VIEW okolie_bratislavy_raw AS
+-- Subtract Bratislava (and its parts) from the 20 km buffer CREATE OR REPLACE VIEW okolie_bratislavy_raw AS
 SELECT ST_Difference(
                (SELECT geom FROM bratislava_buffer),
                ST_Transform((SELECT ST_Union(geom) FROM bratislava_casti), 5514)
        ) AS geom;

--- 5️⃣ Ограничиваем территорией Slovenska
-CREATE OR REPLACE VIEW okolie_bratislavy AS
+-- Cut the buffer by Slovakia boundary so it doesn’t go outside the country CREATE OR REPLACE VIEW okolie_bratislavy AS
 SELECT ST_Intersection(
                (SELECT geom FROM okolie_bratislavy_raw),